Gaustad (station)

 Gaustad is a rapid transit station of the Oslo Metro's Holmenkollen Line.
-It is situated Gausad neighborhood of the Oslo, Norway, borough of Vestre Aker.
+It is situated Gaustad neighborhood of the Oslo, Norway, borough of Vestre Aker.
 Located 4.7 km from Stortinget, the station is served by Line 1 of the metro every fifteen minutes.
 Travel time to Stortinget is ten minutes.
 The National Hospital and several research institutes fall within the station's catchment area.

 The station opened on 31 May 1898.
 A station building was constructed in 1903, and served as a waiting room until 1916.
 From then a waiting shed was used.
 The station is being considered for a lengthening of the platforms, but this is difficult due to it being located in a sharp curve.

 History

 Gaustad Station was opened along with the rest of the Holmenkollen Line on 31 May 1898.
 Villa Birkely was built in 1903, and functioned as a station building.
 At the time the platforms in both directions were located in front of the house.
 As part of a line-wide renovation, a standard waiting shed was built, designed by Erik Glosimodt, which was installed in 1916.
 The platform was at this time moved northwards and by then the indoor waiting room was closed.

 The arrival of the station spurred housing development in the area.
 After the 1940s the area also received some condominiums.
 The National Hospital was moved to Gaustad in 1999, falling within the catchment area of the station.
 The station closed in 2009 for the line to be upgraded, and opened again on 6 December 2010.
 There was not time for an outright upgrade to the stations, so Gaustad remains with its pre-upgrade platforms and amenities.